Lost-Outpost/Telsera/GAMEPLAY.md

 ![telsera-mysticism](https://i.imgur.com/k4TvecH.png)

 Telsera is built around the [Simon Magus (SimonRim)](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files) gameplay overhaul.
 SimonRim remasters various systems in Skyrim in a cohesive way that stays true to the original while improving the balance and gameplay.
+Key highlights include:

 - [Aetherius](https://www.nexusmods.com/skyrimspecialedition/mods/26686) - Aetherius is a complete overhaul of Skyrim’s races designed to balance the game’s racial passives and add powerful new gameplay options.

 - [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) - Mysticism is a complete overhaul of Skyrim’s magic system designed to balance existing spells and add powerful new magical effects to the game.

 - [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) - Adamant is a complete overhaul of Skyrim’s perk trees designed to balance existing skills and add powerful new perks to the game.

-- [Mundus](https://www.nexusmods.com/skyrimspecialedition/mods/33411) - Mundus is a complete overhaul of Skyrim’s Standing Stones designed to balance the game’s stone bonuses and add powerful new gameplay options.

 - [Blade and Blunt](https://www.nexusmods.com/skyrimspecialedition/mods/34549) - Blade and Blunt is a complete overhaul of Skyrim’s combat designed to increase the game’s difficulty and encourage active resource management.